xenanetworks/open-automation-utilities/docs/source/introduction.rst

 Auto-Negotiation and Link Training
 ------------------------------------

-Auto-Negotiation and Link Training (:term:`ANLT`) provides functions to help you fine-tune the protocol to its optimal state, test interoperability between different vendors, and protocol compliance for different implementations.
+Auto-Negotiation and Link Training (:term:`AN/LT`) provides functions to help you fine-tune the protocol to its optimal state, test interoperability between different vendors, and protocol compliance for different implementations.

 Auto-negotiation (:term:`AN`) was originally designed for Ethernet over twisted pair up to 1G.
 Beyond exchanging speed capabilities for the link participants, AN has evolved for today's Ethernet to include additional configuration information for establishing reliable and consistent connections.
 AN allows the devices at the end points of a link to negotiate common transmission parameters capabilities like speed and duplex mode, exchange extended page information and media signaling support.
 At higher speeds and signaling the choice of FEC may be relevant.
 It is during auto negotiation the end points of a link share their capabilities and choose the highest performance transmission mode they both support.